fpv-wtf/msp-osd/README.md

 ### Ardupilot

-Please install an recent Ardupilot version for full functionality.
+Please install a recent Ardupilot version for full functionality.
 There was one critical bug fix for MSP telemetry not passing through a DisplayPort serial port.
 Additionally, there were several feature additions including HD support after the last 4.2 release.

 Settings: